ntamas/crcmod-plus/README.md

 Documentation is available from the doc strings.
 It is up to you to decide what polynomials to use in your application.
 If someone has not specified the polynomials to use, you will need to do some research to find one suitable for your application.
-Examples are available in the unit test script `test.py`.
+Examples are available in the unit tests in the `tests` folder.
 You may also use the `predefined` module to select one of the standard polynomials.

 If you need to generate code for another language, I suggest you subclass the